chainbound/bolt/bolt-contracts/README.md

 | `CHALLENGE_BOND`     | 1 ether         | Yes (by admin)           |
 | `ALLOW_UNSAFE_REGISTRATION` | `true`   | Yes (by admin)           |

+The values of these parameters can also be found in [`config.holesky.json`](./config/config.holesky.json).

 ## Validator Registration: `BoltValidators`

 The [`BoltValidators`](./src/contracts/BoltValidators.sol) contract is the only point of entry for